River Reintroduction into Maurepas Swamp

 Funding Source(s) CWPPRA, State, Restore

-Located west of Lake Pontchartrain, Maurepas Swamp was once naturally connected to the Mississippi River and received a steady freshwater input that maintained a nutrient-rich, healthy ecosystem.
-However, logging, digging of nearby canals, and the introduction of manmade levees along the Mississippi River have had detrimental impacts on the marsh.
-The levees cut off the swamp from the river's rejuvenating floodwaters and allowed saltwater to penetrate the swamps interior.
-Each of these factors has contributed to the swamp's degradation over the last century.
+Located west of Lake Pontchartrain, the Maurepas Swamp was once naturally connected to the Mississippi River and received a steady freshwater input that maintained a nutrient-rich, healthy ecosystem.
+Logging, digging of nearby canals, and introducing manmade levees, which cut off the swamp from the river’s rejuvenating floodwaters and allowed salt water to seep in, contributed to the swamp's degradation over the last century.

-The 220-square-mile Maurepas Swamp is the second largest coastal forest remaining in Louisiana and is a quality habitat to native plants, trees, birds, and other wildlife.
+The 220-square-mile Maurepas Swamp is the second largest coastal forest remaining in Louisiana and serves as a quality habitat for native plants, trees, birds, and other wildlife.
 Recognized as a continentally Important Bird Area by the National Audubon Society, many species of ducks, herons, egrets, and songbirds, as well as bald eagles, can be found within its borders.

 Gallery